vipul2732/Kumar_Lab/README.md

 Static GitHub Pages website for the In Silico Molecular Biology Lab (iMBL), Department of Biotechnology, JIIT Noida.

-Modeled on the information architecture of a typical academic lab site (e.g. Dhanjal Lab): Home with latest updates and contact, plus People, Research, Publications, Teaching, Opportunities, News, and Contact.

 ## Pages

 | File | Purpose |